-- The increase in cash used for financing activities of approximately \$61 is primarily attributable to an increase in the repayment of lease obligations due to the increase in real property lease obligations upon the acquisition of Clarocity Group in July 2019. - The decrease in cash used for investing activities of approximately \$768 is primarily attributable to advance being made under a secured note receivable in the first quarter of 2019, whereas no such advances were made by the Company in the first quarter of 2020, as this note receivable related to the acquisition of Clarocity Group that was completed in July 2019.
+- stock options of approximately \$93 received in the second quarter of 2019, with no comparable receipt in the Period. - The decrease in cash used for investing activities of approximately \$1,081 is primarily attributable to advances being made under a secured note receivable in the first and second quarters of 2019, whereas no such advances were made by the Company in the Period, as this note receivable related to the acquisition of Clarocity Group that was completed in July 2019.